mpontpresentconnection/learn-nextjs/README.md

 ### Milestones

 1. Getting started.
 Create the skeleton of nextjs.
 Get familiar with the folder structure.
 Run the development server.
 Usage of CSS, fonts and images.
+Src folder.
+App router.
+Tailwindcss.

-2. Layouts and pages.
+3. Layouts and pages.
 Creation of new pages and layouts.
 Learn how the navigation works.
+Automatic navigation between pages.
+Folder structure matters.

-3. Database.
+4. Database.
 Setting up a database.
 Fetching and mutating data.
 Learn how to create a CRUD.
+Vercel configuration.
+Manual queries.
+API route structure.
+Use Prisma as ORM.

-4. Static and dynamic rendering.
+5. Static and dynamic rendering.
 Learn the usage of optimizing the application using cache.
+Static rendering for landing pages.
+Dynamic rendering for real time data or user specific.
+By default nextjs tries to catch static content.
+Use `noStore` to define dynamic content.
+This part only explains how to use cache (static and dynamic) problem: Blocks entire page waiting for requests.

-5. Streaming.
+6. Streaming.
 Learn what is streaming.
 Loading skeletons.
+Loading.tsx and Suspense.
+Whole page skeleton vs components skeletons.

-6. Search and pagination.
+7. Search and pagination.
 Typical usage of tables with information.
+Use query params.

-7. Handling errors. try/catch methods that can fail.
+8. Handling errors. try/catch methods that can fail.
+Try catch way and error404 pages.

-8. Authentication.
+9. Authentication.
 Add a login system with authorization roles.
+Use next-auth package.